ebanzato/DUE2/README.md

 two conditions, two perspectives on the same network.

-**DUE2** — from the Italian “due” (two) and the sound “due to” — is a two-step method for comparing two conditions and finding what changes **due to** them.
+**DUE2** — from the Italian “due” (two) and the sound “due to” — is a two-step method for comparing graphs under two conditions and finding what changes *due to* them.

 The function `DUE2` implements a two-step algorithm that first performs a screening for equality of node-conditional distributions and then